-The SARC provides the following information relevant to the State priority: Parental Involvement (Priority 3):

-• Efforts the school district makes to seek parent input in making decisions for the school district and each schoolsite.
+- The SARC provides the following information relevant to the State priority: Parental Involvement (Priority 3): - Efforts the school district makes to seek parent input in making decisions for the school district and each school site

-Opportunities for Parental Involvement (School Year 2017-18)
+Opportunities for Parental Involvement (School Year 2018-19)

 Durfee parents are welcome partners in the education of our students.
 We invite our parents to actively participate in school events, programs, and classrooms.
 Some of the many ways parents can become involved are through our Parent-Teacher Organization (PTO), the English Learner Advisory Committee (ELAC), School Site Council (SSC), School Smarts Parent Academy, Mental Health Counseling and classroom volunteers/room parents.
+They are also encouraged to attend all of our No Excuses University activities.
+We encourage parents to become school volunteers.
 Parents are informed about the school program through our school Web site, school flyers, phone broadcast messages, quarterly newsletter, and the Student/Parent Handbook.
 For more information on how to become involved at the school, please contact Principal Sam Genis at (562) 801-7610.